 So he did two things: he joined the bent diver’s team and rebuilt it, and committed himself to teaching public safety divers how to operate safer and be more effective at their tasks.

-Fast-forward four years of buying equipment, putting the pieces together, and learning under two highly respected public safety dive instructors (one from the FDNY Rescue 1 dive team and the other who trained the NYPD ESU dive team).
+Fast-forward four years of buying equipment, putting the pieces together, and learning under two highly respected ERDI dive instructors (one from the FDNY Rescue 1 dive team and the other who trained the NYPD ESU dive team).